-RH-08.1 : HARASSING OF OFFICIAL OR PERSISTANT DISPUTE OF A VERDICT OF THE REFEREE :
+HR-08.1 : HARASSING OF OFFICIAL OR PERSISTENT DISPUTE OF A VERDICT OF THE REFEREE :

 A minor penalty (unsportsmanlike or game delayed) will be imposed to any player which defies or disputes the decisions of the referee after being warned once.

 If a player or a goalkeeper persists and continues despite everything, he will receive an additional major misconduct penalty (5mins) and if the persistence of dispute continues afterward, an additional extreme misconduct penalty (10mins) will be imposed on the player